 There are countless stories like Lavesh's, too many to share.
 However, through God's grace and the support of people around the world, we will continue our mission to save, to serve, and share our good fortune.

-2024 saw the debut of our awareness campaign titled “Breaking the Chains: Empowering Youth Against Abuse and Human Trafficking” which was well received in so many schools across Cebu, as was our seminars about Seeking Vocations Jamboree with Mary Queen of Heaven Missionaries.
-The young generation of Filipinos holds so much potential and enthusiasm.
+Recently the Visayas witnessed the MQHM debut of our awareness campaign titled “Breaking the Chains: Empowering Youth Against Abuse and Human Trafficking” which was well received in so many schools across Cebu, as was our seminars about Seeking Vocations Jamboree with Mary Queen of Heaven Missionaries.
+This young generation of Filipinos holds so much potential and enthusiasm.

 PANAY & tiny GUIMARAS Islands